jschmerge/xos/README.md

 Not much, I'm afraid.
 Mostly what exists are utility classes that I've gathered from various projects I have worked on.
-A good example of such a class is PosixClock<T>, which implements a clocksource templated on the standard integral constants that clock\_gettime uses for identifying clock sources.
+A good example of such a class is PosixClock&lt;T&gt;, which implements a clocksource templated on the standard integral constants that clock\_gettime uses for identifying clock sources.

 There's also some useful error handling routines, including utility functions